tatianegercina/FinTech/01-Lesson-Plans/02-Python/1/LessonPlan.md

 * All variables have a **data type**.

-  * Example data types that will be leveraged in this class include string, integer, float, double, and Boolean.
+  * Data types correspond to the type of data being stored, e.g., letters/words, phrases, or numbers.

-  * Data types correspond to the type of data being stored (letters/words, phrases, or numbers).
+  * Python has five standard data types: number (integer, float, etc.), string, list, dictionary, and tuple.

 * Depending on the type of data that you store, Python provides different functions for that data.
 For example, you can find the length of a string of characters (how many letters are in the string).